Information on the Collection of Personal Data

 - Account holder

-Employees of university sport can view all personal data provided; they use this data exclusively for university sport purposes.
+Employees of the Hochschulsport can view all personal data made; they use these data exclusively for the purposes of the Hochschulsport.

-In order to enable trainers to contact participants directly, the trainers will make previously collected personal data (if specified) of the registered participants available.
-The instructors can only view the following data until the end of the semester of the respective sports course:
+In order to enable exercise instructors to contact participants directly, the exercise instructors are given access to previously collected personal data (if specified) of the registered participants.
+The exercise instructors can only view the following data until the end of the semester of the respective sports course:

 - Last name